SchleeweisConnor/EBOImageTool/README.md

      	/t - Type                       Boolean

      	/w - Reformat to Wireshark      (.pcapng) file **Note: Reformats the EBO image file provided in [file_location] to a Wireshark readable '.pcapng' file.
 The resulting file will be placed in the current working directory, and will overwrite previous conversions.

 	/r - Replay Instructions	APDUs -> MPX
 		**Note: Sends all instructions contained within [file_location] to the BACnet listening port located at the IPv4 address specified in [mpxip].
-     	/w - Reformat to Wireshark      (.pcapng) file **Note: Reformats the EBO image file provided in [file_location] to a Wireshark readable '.pcapng' file.
-The resulting file will be placed in the current working directory, and will overwrite previous conversions.

-	/r - Replay Instructions	APDUs -> MPX
-	     **Note: Sends all instructions contained within [file_location] to the BACnet listening port located at the IPv4 address specified in [mpxip].